Course Content and Outcome Guide for SOC 223

 - Special Fee:

 Course DescriptionExplores the diversity of individual and population aging and their consequences for individuals, families, communities and societies, through a life course and social change perspective.
 Recommend: Introductory sociology course or instructor permission.
 Prerequisites: WR115, RD115, and MTH20 or equivalent placement test scores.
+WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description